 - Ph.D.
 English Literature, Emory University

 - B.A., Wheaton College (IL)

 B-9H-8 Firestone Library

-As Lead Developer, Rebecca manages the Development & Design Team to design and build custom software for CDH research partnership projects.
+As Lead Research Software Engineer, Rebecca leads the CDH Research Software Team in the design and development of custom software for CDH research partnership projects.
 She is currently Co-PI with Marina Rustow and Technical Lead on the Princeton Geniza Project research partnership; she continues to provide technical leadership for The Shakespeare and Company Project, and served as Technical Lead on Princeton Prosody Archive, Derrida’s Margins, and Princeton Ethiopian Miracles of Mary.
 She has written about why and how we test software, development best practices, lessons learned from working on Derrida’s Margins, and reflected on the 1.0 release of Shakespeare and Company Project.

 Rebecca’s current research interests include experiments with data physicalizations, modeling and visualizing data structures in accessible ways, and critical perspectives on Agile software development.
 The data physicalization project “Data Beyond Vision” is featured in an essay in the inaugural issue of Startwords.
-She is also Project Director of the Hale/Eliot Letters and is co-editing (with Joshua Kotin) a feature based on Shakespeare and Company Project data, to be published by the Journal of Cultural Analytics and Modernism/modernity in 2022.
+She is also Project Director of the Hale/Eliot Letters and is co-editing (with Joshua Kotin) a cluster of articles based on the Shakespeare and Company Project, to be published by the Journal of Cultural Analytics and Modernism/modernity in 2023.